 Securities laws require our executive officers, directors, and beneficial owners of more than ten percent of our common stock to file insider trading reports (Forms 3, 4, and 5) with the Securities and Exchange Commission and the New York Stock Exchange relating to the number of shares of common stock that they own, and any changes in their ownership.
-To our knowledge, all persons related to AutoZone that are required to file these insider trading reports have filed them in a timely manner, except that Mark A. Finestone failed to timely file a Form 4 with respect to a series of transactions in connection with the exercise and sale of two (2) option grants on December 11, 2008.
-Such transactions were reported on a Form 4 filed on January 21, 2009.
+To our knowledge, all persons related to AutoZone that are required to file these insider trading reports have filed them in a timely manner.
 Copies of the insider trading reports can be found on the AutoZone corporate website at www.autozoneinc.com.

-STOCKHOLDER PROPOSALS FOR 2010 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2012 ANNUAL MEETING

-Stockholder proposals for inclusion in the Proxy Statement for the Annual Meeting in 2010 must be received by June 28, 2010.
-In accordance with our Bylaws, stockholder proposals received after August 18, 2010, but by September 17, 2010, may be presented at the Annual Meeting, but will not be included in the Proxy Statement.
-Any stockholder proposal received after September 18, 2010, will not be eligible to be presented for a vote to the stockholders in accordance with our Bylaws.
+Stockholder proposals for inclusion in the Proxy Statement for the Annual Meeting in 2012 must be received by June 26, 2012.
+In accordance with our Bylaws, stockholder proposals received after August 16, 2012, but by September 15, 2012, may be presented at the Annual Meeting, but will not be included in the Proxy Statement.
+Any stockholder proposal received after September 15, 2012, will not be eligible to be presented for a vote to the stockholders in accordance with our Bylaws.
 Any proposals must be mailed to AutoZone, Inc., Attention: Secretary, Post Office Box 2198, Dept. 8074, Memphis, Tennessee 38101-2198.